alexunxus/DLSP_final/README.md

 The blue curve is for L-infinity, orange one L2, green one L1.

 ## Part 3: Train Self-Supervised Head
+We use the encoder part of wideresnet28 and the self-supervised head to tain on contrastive learning task.
+The weight for the encoder is fixed because there is another downstream task(classification) afther the encoder.

 Command:
 ```
 python3 train.py --task SSL